 Expand people’s capacities.
 Leaders put their people and themselves on a continuous path of improvement.
 Training and learning never stop.
+Leaders are learners; and they encourage teammates to learn, too.
+It is no accident that top CEOs are avid readers.

 It is simple, but not easy.